bitcoin-core/bitcoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

 layout: post
 share: yes
 version: 1
-excerpt: This page summarises some of the costs and expected risks of deploying segregated witness.
+excerpt: A summary of some of the costs and expected risks of deploying segregated witness.
 ---
 {% include _toc.html %}
 {% include _references.md %}